PhilipWhitten/geomAttribute/docs/html/_sources/concept.rst.txt

 Although different GIS data formats have **similar** geometry subtype hierarchy's, they are not the same.
 For example, many different SQL databases that adopt elements of ISO19125-2 :cite:`ISO19125-2` including PostGis and MS SQL by default have a *Geometry* subtype [#f4]_.
 Consequently, without further constraints in their native environment one can choose any subtype shown in :numref:`figureGeomTypeI` for any record.
 In comparison, the *Geometry* subtype equivalent in the QGIS data type inheritance diagram :cite:`QGSAbstractGeometry` has the title *"QgsAbstractGeometry"* where the *Abstract* keyword tell us that this datatype can't be created by itself, only it's children can be created.
 To emphasize, parsing data for different data formats but maintaining a uniform user interface is a Pandora's box when the data types or subtypes have different hierarchy's of data subtypes.

 With the understanding that different data formats have different geometry hierarchy's it is expected that QGIS needs to make adjustments on the fly.
-.the This parsing is silent and without experience errors may be introduced into datasets.
+This parsing is silent and without experience errors may be introduced into datasets.

 .. _tableMultiLine: